decentralized-identity/.well-known/did-configuration.md

 ##### Top-Level Object

-The top-level object MUST be a JSON object with the list of DID linkage assertions included under the `claims` field, wherein each entry is a DID the domain owner is claiming to control.
+The top-level object MUST be a JSON object with the list of DID linkage assertions included under the `entries` field, wherein each entry is a DID the domain owner is claiming to control.
 Each entry MUST contain the following properties and values:

 **`entries`** - An object of DID linkage entries, wherein the keys are the DID being linked to the domain via the assertion.

 ##### DID Linkage Entries

-Each DID linkage entry under the `claims` property of the resource's top-level JWT object must contain the following properties and values:
+Each DID linkage entry under the `entries` property of the resource's top-level JWT object must contain the following properties and values:

 **`jwt`** - Base64 encoded JWT signed by currently valid keys from the claimed DID.
 This object MUST include the following sub-properties:
 - `iss`: the DID unique ID string of the claimed DID